bazel-contrib/rules_nodejs/CONTRIBUTING.md

 with us first.
 Use the issue tracker to explain your idea so we can help and possibly guide you.

-**For complex contributions we strongly encourage you to share a design document**.
+**Before starting a complex contribution we strongly encourage you to share a design document**.

 [Here](https://goo.gl/YCQttR) you can find a document template.